Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 #### Action

-* **a.** In the `view-model.js` file, add the following line right after the line where we create the `photoAlbumModel` instance.
+* **a.** In the `view-model.js` file, add the following line right after the line where the `photoAlbumModel` instance was created.
 This line will prompt the user to add more images:
 ```
 photoAlbumModel.set("message", "Add new images");
 ```